CX Institutional Sells 354 Shares of Nuveen ESG Mid-Cap Value ETF $NUMV

-CX Institutional lowered its stake in shares of Nuveen ESG Mid-Cap Value ETF (BATS:NUMV – Free Report) by 5.2% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 6,447 shares of the company’s stock after selling 354 shares during the quarter.
-CX Institutional owned about 0.06% of Nuveen ESG Mid-Cap Value ETF worth $232,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+CX Institutional cut its stake in Nuveen ESG Mid-Cap Value ETF (BATS:NUMV – Free Report) by 5.2% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 6,447 shares of the company’s stock after selling 354 shares during the period.
+CX Institutional’s holdings in Nuveen ESG Mid-Cap Value ETF were worth $232,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds have also modified their holdings of NUMV.
-Cambridge Investment Research Advisors Inc. raised its stake in shares of Nuveen ESG Mid-Cap Value ETF by 20.9% during the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 11,733 shares of the company’s stock worth $401,000 after acquiring an additional 2,029 shares in the last quarter.
-Citadel Advisors LLC increased its holdings in shares of Nuveen ESG Mid-Cap Value ETF by 18.7% during the fourth quarter.
-Citadel Advisors LLC now owns 6,537 shares of the company’s stock valued at $228,000 after acquiring an additional 1,030 shares in the last quarter.
-Parallel Advisors LLC acquired a new position in shares of Nuveen ESG Mid-Cap Value ETF during the first quarter valued at about $29,000.
-Farther Finance Advisors LLC increased its holdings in shares of Nuveen ESG Mid-Cap Value ETF by 28.8% during the first quarter.
-Farther Finance Advisors LLC now owns 2,575 shares of the company’s stock valued at $88,000 after acquiring an additional 575 shares in the last quarter.
-Finally, Wealth Enhancement Advisory Services LLC grew its position in Nuveen ESG Mid-Cap Value ETF by 9.5% during the 4th quarter.
-Wealth Enhancement Advisory Services LLC now owns 8,440 shares of the company’s stock worth $294,000 after purchasing an additional 734 shares during the last quarter.
+A number of other large investors have also recently added to or reduced their stakes in the company.
+Fingerlakes Wealth Management Inc. raised its stake in shares of Nuveen ESG Mid-Cap Value ETF by 1.8% in the 1st quarter.
+Fingerlakes Wealth Management Inc. now owns 18,138 shares of the company’s stock valued at $621,000 after purchasing an additional 325 shares during the period.
+CENTRAL TRUST Co raised its position in Nuveen ESG Mid-Cap Value ETF by 2.4% in the 1st quarter.
+CENTRAL TRUST Co now owns 15,271 shares of the company’s stock valued at $522,000 after buying an additional 359 shares during the last quarter.
+Evergreen Capital Management LLC lifted its stake in Nuveen ESG Mid-Cap Value ETF by 5.6% in the 1st quarter.
+Evergreen Capital Management LLC now owns 9,521 shares of the company’s stock valued at $326,000 after acquiring an additional 509 shares in the last quarter.
+Natixis Advisors LLC lifted its stake in Nuveen ESG Mid-Cap Value ETF by 4.5% in the 1st quarter.
+Natixis Advisors LLC now owns 12,341 shares of the company’s stock valued at $422,000 after acquiring an additional 533 shares in the last quarter.
+Finally, McAdam LLC boosted its position in Nuveen ESG Mid-Cap Value ETF by 8.4% during the 2nd quarter.
+McAdam LLC now owns 6,992 shares of the company’s stock worth $252,000 after acquiring an additional 544 shares during the last quarter.

 The Nuveen ESG Mid-Cap Value ETF (NUMV) is an exchange-traded fund that is based on the MSCI TIAA ESG USA Mid Cap Value index.
 The fund tracks an index of US mid-cap value stocks that score highly on environmental, social, and governance (ESG) criteria.
 The fund weighting uses a multi-factor optimizer.